 Purchasing handles the purchase or lease of all Biola vehicles for business use.
 To initiate a request for a lease car, send a written request to Purchasing, describing specifications and details about the expected use of the vehicle.
 Purchasing will offer two recommendations, taking into consideration price, reliability, and appropriate features.
 Additional features require the vice president’s authorization.

 The Finance department will determine whether the university will purchase the vehicle and charge the department monthly or lease the vehicle and charge the department for the lease.
 Maintenance is the responsibility of the department holding the keys to the vehicle.
 The university will establish an appropriate interest rate for all vehicles that are purchased for departments.
 That rate will be applied to the monthly department charges.

 Rental Car Insurance

 Biola’s corporate insurance policy covers collision liability on all rental vehicles rented for business purposes.
 There is no need to purchase the daily collision insurance from the car rental companies.
-Proof of insurance cards should be obtained from James Yoon in Risk Management prior to your trip.
+Proof of insurance cards should be obtained from Risk Management prior to your trip.

 Travel and Seminar Registration